SZ-ZHANG/ECON900_ps1/README.md

 Analysis.py is the python code for data analysis.

-html_files is the raw HTML files.
+html_files contains the raw HTML files.

 parsed_results contains the dataset I will use for the analysis.